 16+ Cool Logos to Inspire Your Next Design

 Logos serve as a starting point for many business designs.
-Most businesses get their logo and signage in place before they turn to any other element of branding.
-Because there are so many logos in existence, designers get creative and come up with cool logos that stand out from the crowd and serve as inspiration.
+Most businesses get their logo and signage in place before they turn to any other branding element.
+Because there are so many logos, designers get creative and create cool logos that stand out from the crowd and serve as inspiration.

 1. Duck Commander

-Your logo doesn’t have to be complicated, but it should reflect the personality of your brand.
+Your logo doesn’t have to be complicated but should reflect your brand’s personality.
 Duck Commander features a simple black outline of a duck in flight.
-The company makes duck calls and sells hunting accessories, so the logo works perfectly to represent its brand and what it offers consumers.
+The company makes duck calls and sells hunting accessories, so the logo perfectly represents its brand and what it offers consumers.

 2. Cisco

 Cisco leads the way in manufacturing networking equipment.
-It shows its cutting-edge technology in its logo with lines that look similar to a measurement display you might see on different types of electronic devices.
+It shows its cutting-edge technology in its logo with lines similar to a measurement display you might see on different electronic devices.

 You can replicate this type of logo by thinking about an object that represents your business and then outlining it rather than outright using an image of the object.